-^{} With apologies to our British friends, to whom the pound sign is something else!
-Although the pound sign is generally the start of a comment in Perl, it won't start a comment when the parser knows to expect a delimiter-in this case, immediately after the s that starts the substitution.
+207 With apologies to our British friends, to whom the pound sign is something else!
+Although the pound sign is generally the start of a comment in Perl, it won't start a comment when the parser knows to expect a delimiter - in this case, immediately after the s that starts the substitution.

-[†] We still speak of the modifiers with names like /i, even if the delimiter is something other than a slash.
+$^{^{208}}$ We speak of the modifiers with names like "/i", even if the delimiter is something different than a slash.